monpie3/adventOfCode2023/Day_16/README.md

 The light isn't energizing enough tiles to produce lava; to debug the contraption, you need to start by analyzing the current situation.
 With the beam starting in the top-left heading right, _how many tiles end up being energized?_

 To begin, [get your puzzle input](https://adventofcode.com/2023/day/16/input).

+Your puzzle answer was `8249`.

+The first half of this puzzle is complete!
+It provides one gold star:⭐